On Hardness and Approximation of Broadcasting in Structured Graphs: Graphs of Bounded Cutwidth

-\emph{Inductive invariant.} For every $i\ge k$ and every valid state $s$ at step $i$, the entry $dp[i][s]$ of the DP table is the minimum broadcast time of any feasible broadcast scheme for informing $v_1,\ldots, v_i$ which ends up at state $s$.
+\textbf{Correctness.} Define the \emph{overlap signature} of a state $s$ at step $i$ as the restriction $\pi_i(s)$ of $s$ to the overlap $A_i\cap A_{i+1}$: this includes (i) parent/child relations among vertices in the overlap, (ii) the directions/times of incident used edges, and (iii) their inform times.
+By definition, two states $s'$ at $i$ and $s$ at $i{+}1$ are \emph{compatible} iff $\pi_i(s')=\pi_i(s)$.
+We use induction to prove the following invariant:

-\emph{Base $i=k$.} In the base case, the round in which each vertex of $v_1, \ldots, v_k$ is informed is embedded into the state $s$.
-This is because they are all boundary vertices.
-Therefore, the minimum broadcast time over schedules realizing $s$ is exactly $\ell(s)$, so $dp[k][s]=\ell(s)$ as set by the algorithm.
+\emph{Claim 1 (Inductive invariant).} For every $i\ge 0$ and every valid state $s$ at step $i$, the entry $dp[i][s]$ of the DP table is the minimum broadcast time of any feasible broadcast scheme for informing $v_1,\ldots, v_i$ which ends up at state $s$ for the active set.